fkeck/top_bottom/README.md

 ## Analyses

-All the analyses can be ran from the master script `RUN_Main.R`.
+Scripts can be found in the `/R` directory.
+They are organized in separated modules but all the analyses can be ran from the master script `RUN_Main.R`.
-A report of the main results and figures can be generated from `results_report.Rmd`.
-Supplementary materials can be generated from ...
+Once the analyses are completed, a report of the main results and figures can be generated from `Rmd/results_report.Rmd`.
+Supplementary materials can be generated from `Rmd/supplementary_info.Rmd`.

 ## Dependencies